tsikov/clerk/README.md

         #'query-api-fn)
 ```

-As you can see, you have to provide a function (either anonimous function or a function symbol) as the last argument.
+As you can see, you have to provide a function (either anonymous function or a function symbol) as the last argument.

-## Instalation and usage
+## Installation and usage

 Clone the repo inside `quicklisp/local-projects` and do `(ql:quicklisp :clerk)` in your REPL.